NLog/NLog.github.io/_posts/2010-05-09-asynchronous-logging-in-nlog-2-0.md

 Asynchronous Exception Handling in NLog 2.0
 -------------------------------------------
 In order to implement proper asynchronous exception handling we need to let asynchronous methods know what to do in case of success and failure.
 This is typically done through [continuation](http://en.wikipedia.org/wiki/Continuation) functions.
-There are many ways to represent continuation information, I’ve decided to represent it as an interface with two methods:
+There are many ways to represent continuation information, I've decided to represent it as an interface with two methods:

 {% highlight csharp %}
 public interface IAsyncContinuation